Generic Name: chlorpropamide (klor PROE pa mide)

 Older adults may be more likely to have low blood sugar while taking Diabinese.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Many other medicines can increase or decrease the effects of chlorpropamide on lowering your blood sugar.
-This includes prescription and over-the-counter medicines, vitamins, and herbal products Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Diabinese may not work as well when you use other medicines at the same time.
+Many other drugs can also affect blood sugar control.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Diabinese (chlorpropamide)